docker/docs/docker-for-azure/persistent-data-volumes.md

 ## What is Cloudstor?

 Cloudstor a volume plugin managed by Docker.
-It comes pre-installed and pre-configured in swarms deployed on Docker for Azure.
-Swarm tasks use a volume created through Cloudstor to mount a persistent data volume that stays attached to the swarm tasks no matter which swarm node they get scheduled or migrated to.
-Cloudstor relies on shared storage infrastructure provided by Azure to allow swarm tasks to create/mount their persistent volumes on any node in the swarm.
+It comes pre-installed and pre-configured in Docker Swarms deployed on Docker for Azure.
+Docker Swarm tasks can use a volume created through Cloudstor to mount a persistent data volume that stays attached to the swarm tasks no matter which swarm node they get scheduled on or migrated to.
+Cloudstor relies on shared storage infrastructure provided by Azure to allow swarm tasks to create/mount their persistent volumes on any node in the Docker Swarm.
 In a future release we will introduce support for direct attached storage to satisfy very low latency/high IOPs requirements.

 ## Use Cloudstor

-> **Note**: Cloudstor is currently only pre-installed and pre-configured in the edge channel distribution of Docker for Azure v17.03.

 After creating a swarm on Docker for Azure and connecting to any manager using SSH, verify that Cloudstor is already installed and configured for the stack/resource group: